ruthlesshelp/quick-learn-beads/README.md

 * https://steve-yegge.medium.com/introducing-beads-a-coding-agent-memory-system-637d7d92514a
 * https://steve-yegge.medium.com/beads-best-practices-2db636b9760c

+NOTE: For this lesson, we start with Guy Royse's [Vending Machine Kata](https://github.com/guyroyse/vending-machine-kata/blob/master/README.md) description to define a vision and purpose for this project.

 # Installation Quick Start

 This is an intentionally abbreviated TL;DR just to illustrate how to get started.
 For complete instructions, please refer to Steve Yegge's GitHub repository and the [Installation](https://github.com/steveyegge/beads?tab=readme-ov-file#installation) and [Quick Start](https://github.com/steveyegge/beads?tab=readme-ov-file#quick-start) sections.